-SIR reported overall SSS(1) declines of 77.8% and 64.6% for Q2 2021 and YTD 2021, respectively.
+SIR reported overall SSS(1) declines of 37.1% and 59.5% for Q3 2021 and YTD 2021, respectively.
 SSS(1) are typically impacted by changes in guest traffic and average cheque amount.
-Year-over-year declines in revenue and SSS(1) noted below are primarily directly attributable to the COVID-19 outbreak.
+Current year-over-year declines in revenue and SSS(1) noted below are primarily attributable to the pandemic.
+SIR's SSS(1) declined by 59.5% in Q3 2020, compared to the same period in Fiscal 2019.
+SIR's 37.1% decline in SSS(1) in Q3 2021 is on top of the Q3 2020 decline of 59.0% which was also primarily attributable to the pandemic.
 The other factors noted below relate primarily to the periods prior to COVID-19 related business restrictions.

-Prior to the COVID-19 outbreak that materially impacted sales at SIR restaurants beginning in mid-March 2020, SIR identified shifts in consumer behavior related to spending at full-service restaurants, especially in Ontario, that SIR believes impacted recent SSS(1) performance.
+Prior to the pandemic, SIR identified shifts in consumer behavior related to spending at full-service restaurants, especially in Ontario, that SIR believes impacted SSS(1) performance.
 SIR believes that price increases at most Ontario restaurants related to the minimum wage increase on January 1, 2018 contributed to a decline in full-service restaurant visits compared to the same periods in prior years.
 SIR also believes that new stricter legislation for impaired driving contributed to lower alcoholic beverage sales in full-service restaurants.

-SIR also believes that the recent rapid growth of delivery services in commercial foodservice has negatively impacted the volume of guest visits to full-service restaurants.
+SIR also believes that the rapid growth of delivery services in commercial foodservice negatively impacted the volume of guest visits to full-service restaurants prior to the pandemic.
 In addition, due to the nature of take-out and delivery orders, guests who choose these options were previously unable to order alcoholic beverages, which had contributed to a decline in beverage sales at SIR restaurants.
-Temporary government regulations designed to support restaurants during the COVID-19 pandemic have permitted sales of alcohol with take-out and delivery orders effective March 26, 2020.
+Temporary government regulations designed to support restaurants during the pandemic have permitted sales of alcohol with take-out and delivery orders effective March 26, 2020.
 The Ontario government has announced its intention to allow bars and restaurants in the province to offer alcohol with take-out and delivery orders on a permanent basis.

-Despite recent changes to consumer behavior, SIR noted that in the early part of 2020, up to the COVID-19 outbreak, previously declining guest counts had started to flatten.
+Despite recent changes to consumer behavior, SIR noted that in the early part of 2020, up to the onset of the pandemic, previously declining guest counts had started to flatten.